Glenn Stok has a Master of Science degree and applies his research to educate his readers with information on science and philosophy.

 According to Merriam-Webster's dictionary, nonexistence is the negation of being.

-There are several ways to refer to this enormous entity:
+There are several ways to refer to it:

-The concept of "nothingness" is complicated to explain.
-A comparison to something one can understand might help.
-I guess a way to express "nothingness" in a way that one can envision is to say it's a void or a vacuum.
+The concept of nothingness is complicated to explain.
+Comparing it to something one can envision might help.
+You might consider it to be a void or a vacuum.

 Another way to express it is mathematically.
-But due to its complicated nature, the Egyptians hated zero.
+We think of nothing as "zero" when we define it mathematically.
+But due to it's complicated nature, the Egyptians hated it and felt there was no need for zero.
 However, they did just fine building the pyramids without it.
 As a result, roman numerals have no representation for zero.1

 Charles Seife, professor of journalism at New York University and author of Zero: The Biography of a Dangerous Idea, explains nothingness as follows: